austintgriffith/Pyth.io-Site/content/exploration/deployingacontract.md

 date: 2017-09-21T14:00:00-06:00
 ---

-Never before in history has a technology existed where anyone from anywhere can deploy code that will immediately and indefinitely run on hundreds of thousands of nodes simultaneously and deterministically.
+Never before in history has a technology existed where anyone from anywhere can publicly deploy code that will immediately and indefinitely run on tens of thousands of nodes simultaneously and deterministically.
 Further, thanks to cryptography and cryptoeconomics, this technology is ownerless, trustless, and incentivized to continue.
 Once a contract is deployed, it is effectively autonomous, eternal, and controlled only by the laws of machines.

 Let's make our mark on the blockchain right now with a simple contract: